ParanoidUser/codewars-handbook/docs/README.md

          <td rowspan=1>In Beta process (4 points)</td>
          <td>
             <a href="/kata/beta/index.md"
-               title="All published kata which are waiting for community approval and difficulty ranking.">Any
+               title="All published kata which are waiting for community approval and difficulty ranking">Any
             </a>
          </td>
          <td>76</td>